USCqserver/OpenQuantumTools.jl/docs/src/basics/annealing.md

 ```

 ## Other interaction types
-Sometimes it is not practical to directly start from the system-bath interaction Hamiltonian.
-For example, in many scenarios, [the Lindblad equation](https://en.wikipedia.org/wiki/Lindbladian) could be the starting point.
-In those cases, instead of building [`Interaction`](@ref)s from `AbstractCouplings` and `AbstractBath`, the user can specify different subtypes of `AbstractInteraction`.
+Sometimes it is impractical to directly start from the system-bath interaction Hamiltonian.
+For example, often [the Lindblad equation](https://en.wikipedia.org/wiki/Lindbladian) is the starting point.
+In such cases, instead of building [`Interaction`](@ref)s from `AbstractCouplings` and `AbstractBath`, the user can specify different subtypes of `AbstractInteraction`.
 For example,
 ```julia
 lind = Lindblad(0.1, σz)
 ```